pperronejr/NumericalMethods/README.md

 # NumericalMethods
-Start of a collection of general Numerical Methods
+This repository is a starting point for a collection of general Numerical Methods.